How to Make a Healthy Smoothie: Best Smoothie Ingredients & 10 to Ditch

 • Plain soymilk

-• Plain almond milk
+• Plain high-protein almond or nut milk

 Best Fruits for Smoothies (use fresh fruit, frozen fruit or fruit canned in water or its own juice):